$6,295 | Completing Grades 9–12

 Medications

-All medications (prescription or OTC) must be documented.
-Trip leaders manage and dispense daily.
+All medications, whether prescription or over-the-counter, must be listed in your medical form.
+Trip leaders will manage and dispense meds as needed.

 Trip Insurance